anantakumari04/Chat-App/README.md

 # Chat-App
 Real time chat application

-#Go to master branch tp see all the files
+#Go to master branch to see all the files